gregsdennis/ThingFilter/Readme.md

 The operations recognized by ThingFilter can be customized through the use of the `AddEvaluator()` and `RemoveEvaluator()` methods.

 `AddEvaluator()` takes an implementation of `IMatchEvaluator`.
-This interface defines the matching algorithm for strings, numbers (represented by `double`), and boolean values.
+This interface defines the matching algorithm for strings, numbers (represented by `double`), and boolean values as well as the operator that identifies it.
 At a minimum, the string matching should be implemented.
 If the other data types are not valid for your evaluator, they should simply return `false`.

 `RemoveEvaluator()` takes a string representing the operator to be removed.
 For example, if you want your filter to not support the *Not Equal To* operator, you would pass `"<>"`.